meshery/meshery/CONTRIBUTING.md

 Origin (DCO) for each commit you make.
 The DCO is a simple statement that you, as a contributor, have the legal right to make the contribution.

-See the [DCO](https://developercertificate.org) file for the full text of what you must agree to.
+See the [DCO](https://developercertificate.org) file for the full text of what you must agree to and how it works [here](https://github.com/probot/dco#how-it-works).
 To signify that you agree to the DCO for contributions, you simply add a line to each of your git commit messages: